qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/parts_using.rst

 The first argument to the *require* method is a list containing the parts you want to be loaded (just *"settings"* in our example).
 The second argument specifies the task that should be done once the part is successfully loaded.
 As you can see, the *custom.Settings* class, which is loaded with this part, is being instantiated.

 These are the essential ingredients to set up and use parts in your application.
-For a general overview of parts in qooxdoo, see this :doc:`article <.:tool:generator_config_articles#packages_key >`.
-For full details on the *packages* configuration key, see the :doc:`configuration reference <.:tool:generator_config_ref#packages_0.8.1 >`.
-For a complete application that uses parts, check the `Feedreader sources <http://qooxdoo.svn.sourceforge.net/viewvc/qooxdoo/tags/release_0_8_2/qooxdoo/application/feedreader/ >`_.
+For a general overview of parts in qooxdoo, see this :ref:`article <pages/tool/generator_config_articles#packages_key>`.
+For full details on the *packages* configuration key, see the :ref:`configuration reference <pages/tool/generator_config_ref#packages_0.8.1>`.
+For a complete application that uses parts, check the `Feedreader sources <http://qooxdoo.svn.sourceforge.net/viewvc/qooxdoo/tags/release_0_8_2/qooxdoo/application/feedreader/>`_.

+.. _pages/parts_using#advanced_usage:_part_collapsing:

 Advanced Usage: Part Collapsing
 ===============================